anace/GettingandCleaningDataCourseProject/README.md

 Getting and Cleaning Data Course Project
 ========================================
-The run_analysis.R file can be used to create two tidy datasets from a number of data files.
-We assume these data files are in the working directory (the same directory where run_analysis.R is) and that the working directory is the UCI HAR Dataset folder.
+In this project we create two tidy datasets from a number of data files.
+We assume these data files are in the working directory and that the working directory is the UCI HAR Dataset folder.
+The run_analysis.R file is also in the same directory.

-1. The first dataset is created by sourcing the file and running the first function.
-This can be done by running
+1. The first dataset is created by sourcing the file and running the first function like in the following code

     ```
     source("run_analysis.R")